waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # I. Core Principles & Lessons Learned
 - **Immediate Action is Non-Negotiable:** Deferring tasks like tool fixes, agent creation, or documentation is a critical failure.
 All such actions must be performed in the current turn.
-- **Systematic Testing:** When faced with a puzzle, I must form single, testable hypotheses and design minimal experiments to confirm or deny them.
-I will rigorously document each test and its outcome to avoid confirmation bias and repeated failures.
+- **Systematic Hypothesis Testing:** When faced with a puzzle, I must form single, testable hypotheses and design minimal experiments.
+I will document each test, its outcome, and my conclusion to avoid repeated failures.
-- **Trust The Agent:** I have powerful custom agents for a reason.
-I must trust their analysis and plans over my own manual trial-and-error, especially for complex, multi-stage problems.
+- **Trust But Verify Agents:** Agents provide powerful plans, but they may lack complete information.
+Follow their plans, but be prepared to pivot and gather more data when a plan fails.

 # II.
 Game Intel
 ## A. Confirmed ROM Hack Mechanics